PsyPhy/GripGraspISS/Source Code/GraspDocumentation/VisualVisualScenes.md

 CENTER( IMAGE(leftFarRedress.bmp, SERIES) IMAGE(leftCloserRedress.bmp, SERIES) IMAGE(leftNearRedress.bmp, SERIES) IMAGE(goodRedress.bmp, SERIES) IMAGE(rightNearRedress.bmp, SERIES) IMAGE(rightCloserRedress.bmp, SERIES) IMAGE(rightFarRedress.bmp, SERIES))

-CENTER(Tilted to the Left ---------------------- Correct Orientation ---------------------- Tilted to the Right)
+CENTER(Tilted to the Left ------------------ Correct Orientation ------------------ Tilted to the Right)
 #endif

-A target orientation is then presented to the subject in the form of a line of balls presented at the end of the tunnel:
+A target orientation is then presented to the subject in the form of grill of parallel lines situated at the end of the tunnel:

 CENTER( IMAGE(vTarget.bmp, SINGLE) )